 Still v0.0.x — expect breaking changes.
 The rapid release cadence (multiple versions per week) means the API is still evolving.
 Pinning a version for stability is wise.
 The version number is honest: this is early, active development.
 It works well in practice, but upgrading requires attention.

 Browser lock errors in multi-agent setups.
 If multiple agents or sessions try to share the same browser instance, you’ll hit “browser is already in use” errors.
-The --isolated flag helps (fresh context per session), but running parallel browser agents requires careful configuration.
+The v0.0.64 session overhaul (workspace-scoped daemons, incognito-by-default) helps significantly, but running parallel browser agents still requires careful configuration.

 The “controlled by automated test software” banner.
 Chrome displays this warning in headed mode.
 It’s cosmetic, but it can confuse users watching an agent work and may interfere with certain screenshot-based workflows where the banner appears in captures.